Foreign Language Oscar Nominees Take A Stand Against “Fanaticism” In U.S.

 The directors end their letter on a message of unity, writing, “Human rights are not something you have to apply for.
 They simply exist – for everybody.
 For this reason, we dedicate this award to all the people, artists, journalists and activists who are working to foster unity and understanding, and who uphold freedom of expression and human dignity – values whose protection is now more important than ever.
 By dedicating the Oscar to them, we wish to express to them our deep respect and solidarity.”

-Farhadi, director of Iran’s The Salesman has already said he will boycott the Academy Award ceremony in opposition of Trump’s policies.
+Farhadi, director of Iran’s The Salesman, has already said he will boycott the Academy Award ceremony in opposition of Trump’s policies.
 During his first month as president, Trump passed a travel ban that targeted seven Muslim-majority countries, including Iran.
 The executive order was eventually overturned in the ninth circuit court, but Trump has vowed to present another ban.

 The “Best Foreign Language Film” directors are not the only ones who have addressed the cultural and political climate surrounding the 89th Academy Awards.
 This year’s ceremony is poised to be one of the most politically charged in recent decades.
 The nation’s opposition to Trump, actors speaking out against the president, and jokes made by Oscar host Jimmy Kimmel will likely be featured at the awards ceremony.